makrai/notes/dettmers2305-qlora-finetune-quantized.md

     * benchmarks can steer the community towards a certain direction
 * we only do a limited responsible AI evaluation of Guanaco
-  * We evaluate the likelihood of Guanaco-65B to generate a socially biased sequence of tokens compared to other models in Table 8.
-We see that
+  * We evaluate the likelihood of Guanaco-65B to generate a socially biased sequence of tokens compared to other models in Table 8
-  * the average score in Guanaco-65B is much lower than other raw pretrained models.
-As such, it seems that
+  * the average score in Guanaco-65B is much lower than other raw pretrained models
   * ie finetuning on the OASST1 dataset reduces the bias of the LLaMA baese
   * unclear if Guanaco does also well when assessed on other types of biases
 * we did not evaluate